 Halloween is long gone and Thanksgiving and Christmas will be here before you know it!
-This time of the year tends to get a little stressful for most (myself included) so I find it helpful to have a holiday season planning guide.
-There is SO much to do in the months of November and December and this month-by-month holiday season planning guide helps me stay on top of things, so the important stuff doesn’t fall through the cracks.
+This time of the year tends to get a little stressful for most (myself included) so I find it helpful to have a holiday planning guide.
+There is SO much to do in the months of November and December and this month-by-month holiday planning guide helps me stay on top of things, so the important stuff doesn’t fall through the cracks.
 Staying organized saves my sanity during the holiday season!

 Do this in Early November